 - If you want to add some carbs, one of the best ways to serve this hearty comfort food is over buttered egg noodles.
 Although mashed potatoes are amazing too.

-- When it comes to bread selections, you can’t go wrong with Texas toast, Italian bread, French bread, or buttered dinner rolls.
+- When it comes to bread selections, you can’t go wrong with crusty bread, Texas toast, or even dinner rolls.

 Pour any remaining goulash into an airtight container and store in the fridge for up to 4 days.
 This also freezes well and will keep in the freezer (when stored properly) for up to 3 months.
 Reheat on the stovetop over medium heat.

 This recipe calls for a lot of paprika, and yes, that is correct.
-The paprika and caraway are what give this dish its unique flavor.
-If you can find it, you can also use Hungarian paprika.
+The paprika, marjoram, and caraway seeds are what give this dish its unique flavor.

 Slow Cooker Hungarian Goulash